johnfairh/steamworks-swift/README.md

 * Some interface quality-of-life helpers in a separate `SteamworksHelpers` module
 * `make test` builds and runs unit tests that run frame loops and access portions of the Steam API doing various sync and async tasks.
+* Experimental custom-executor for multithreaded Steamworks access in a separate `SteamworksConcurrency` module
 * Encrypted app ticket support in separate `SteamworksEncryptedAppTicket` module
 * Separate demo showing encrypted app-ticket stuff, `make run_ticket`
 * Requires Swift 5.10, Xcode 15.3 -- Linux C++ interop is a bit better in 5.10 but still curious